tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 The [Startpage Emporium](https://startpages.github.io/) and [/r/startpages](https://www.reddit.com/r/startpages/)
 are good places for seeking inspiration.

-As frequently visited as a start page, it's better kept small and fast.
-Consider importing external assets only when they are needed and minimize the `.js` files in production build.
+As often visited as a start page, it's better kept small and fast.
+Consider importing external assets only when necessary and minimize the `.js` files in production build.

 ### CSS grid